Table of Contents

 Secondary Lymphoid Organs: Lymph Nodes and Lymphoid Follicles

-Antigens arrive in the lymph nodes (filtration stations) in the course of an infection with the circulating lymph.
-There they are presented to the naive lymphocytes, which circulate between bloodstream and lymphoid organs.
-If their surface receptors fit to the particular antigen, they are activated by the influence of various stimuli (see below), whereupon they proliferate and differentiate to so-called effector cells.
+Antigens arrive in the lymph nodes (filtration stations) with the circulating lymph in the course of an infection.
+There they are presented to naïve lymphocytes that circulate between the bloodstream and lymphoid organs.
+If their surface receptors fit the particular antigen, they are activated by the influence of various stimuli (see below), proliferating and differentiating into effector cells.

-If certain antigens invade through the mucosa, they withhold in the mucosa-associated lymphoid tissue (lymphoid follicles, Peyer’s patches) and presented to the lymphocytes there.
+If certain antigens invade through the mucosa, they are withheld in the mucosa-associated lymphoid tissue (lymphoid follicles, Peyer’s patches) and presented to the lymphocytes there.

-In order that naive T lymphocytes are activated, they need to be presented an antigen by specialized antigen-presenting cells.
-This is happening within the secondary lymphoid organs (lymph nodes, Payer’s patches, tonsils, and others): dendritic cells present epitopes of an antigen by using special surface proteins called major histocompatibility complex proteins (MHC proteins) to the naïve T cells.
+For naïve T lymphocytes to be activated, they need to be presented an antigen by specialized antigen-presenting cells.
+This occurs within the secondary lymphoid organs (lymph nodes, Payer’s patches, tonsils, and others); dendritic cells present epitopes of an antigen to the naïve T cells using special surface proteins called major histocompatibility complex (MHC) proteins.

 - CD4+ T cells (T helper cells) mature to Th1 cells or Th2 cells.
-Th1 cells release cytokines in order to activate macrophages (IFNy, IL2), whose mission it is to modulate local inflammation processes.
+Th1 cells release cytokines in order to activate macrophages (IFNy, IL2), whose mission is to modulate local inflammatory processes.
 Th2 cells express another cytokine pattern.
 They are necessary for the activation of B lymphocytes to plasma cells and play an essential role in antibody class switching (isotype switching) during the later humoral immune reaction (see below).

-- CD8+ cells differentiate to cytotoxic T cells which are equipped with various lytic enzymes.
-Their mission is to destroy cells that are infected with intracellular pathogens (viruses).
+- CD8+ cells differentiate into cytotoxic T cells which are equipped with various lytic enzymes.
+Their function is to destroy cells that are infected with intracellular pathogens (viruses).

-Alike the existence of two different T cell populations with particular functions there are two classes of MHC proteins for different types of antigen presentation:
+Just like the existence of 2 different T cell populations with particular functions, there are 2 classes of MHC proteins for different types of antigen presentation: